tuttonluke/Hangman_project/ProjectDocumentation.md

 The ask_for_input function asks the user for input of a single, alphabetic character until a valid input is given.
 It then calls the check_guess function which checks if the inputed character is contained within the randomly selected word from the word list.

 ## Milestone 4
+Technologies / Skills:
+- Object Oriented Programming

+Implements ask_for_input and check_guess as methods in the Hangman class.